kiba/Writings/atg/chp2_aftermath.md

 ***

-General Hammond shut down gate explorations until further notice after the black hole incident that nearly engulfed stargate command and perhaps Earth in the process as well.
-This then triggered an incident review with those involved and the higher ups.
-After the debriefing, changes was made to SGC's standard operating procedures to never let this happen again.
+As a precaution, General Hammond shut down gate explorations until further notice after the near disastrous black hole incident.
+An incident review procedure was initialized.
+Everyone involved in the incident were interviewed by an independent team, who also exhaustively examined everything.
+Then there were the debriefing with the higher-ups.
+Finally, changes was made to SGC's standard operating procedures to never let this happen again.

+The black hole, however rare and improbable, almost engulfed Stargate Command, and by extension, possibily Earth as well.
+Surviving by the skin of the teeth and keep going as if it never happened?
+Unacceptable.

 Captain Carter's own improvised solution became a ready-made solution and a drill.
 A shaped charge bomb became reserved for this type of incident as well as several components required for a successful denotation.